 Human nature being what it is, many investors still thought they were too late and the stock was too expensive.
 It went on to quintuple the following decade.
 Then quadrupled from 1991 to 2001, when the dot-bomb hit and people thought the markets were going to hell in a handbasket.

 Fast forward to today and MCD has – you guessed it – quadrupled again.

-Now I could run the numbers and tell you that every $10,000 invested in 1965 is worth $1.672 million today, but to do so would be a cheap shot.
+Now I could run the numbers and tell you that every $10,000 invested in 1965 is worth more than $1.5 million today, but to do so would be a cheap shot.